Skip to main content

 Are online banks safe to use?

 How could both things be true?
-This new reality of cybercrime has required many banks to implement the latest advanced technology to combat fraud and scammers on a whole new level — meaning banking online doesn’t necessarily increase your financial risk.
+This new reality of cybercrime has required many banks to implement advanced technology to combat fraud and scammers on a whole new level — meaning banking online doesn’t necessarily increase your financial risk.

 Your participation is also key in avoiding financial fraud.
-Being vigilant and street-smart about how you communicate with your bank and protect your personal information can have a great impact on reducing risk in your digital banking experience.
+Being vigilant and street-smart about how you communicate with your bank and protect your personal information can have a great impact on reducing risk during your digital banking experience.

 How to stay safe while banking online